Get fmm3dBIE

 Make sure you have dependencies downloaded, and cd into your fmm3dbie directory.

-• For Mac OSX, run cp make.inc.macos.gnu make.inc followed by make install.
+• For Intel Mac OSX, run cp make.inc.macos.gnu make.inc followed by make clean and make install.

 This should compile the static library for FMM3D in FMM3D/lib-static/, the static library for fmm3dbie in lib-static/, the dynamic library for fmm3dbie in lib/ and copy the dynamic library to $(HOME)/lib on Linux, and to /usr/local/lib on Mac OSX.
 The location of the default installation directory can be changed by running: